straightVibing/Initial-Report/Literature Analysis.md

 - Operated for 26 weeks
 - We don't want biofilm growth on cathode due to increased proton transfer resistance
 - Colonized with wastewater - University of Connecticut wastewater treatment plant
-- Doesn't talk about flow
+    - Potential flow basis for my model
 - Operated at 30 degrees

 ### Continuous electricity production from artificial wastewater using a mediator-less microbial fuel cell

 - Mediator is used to separate out cathodic and anodic fluids
-- Anode volume of 20 ml so probably some scale-up issues
+- Anode volume of 20 ml
+    - scale-up issues
 - Best result obtained at 35 degrees
+    - Not realistic for UK expect for heatwaves
 - Power stably generated over 2 years
+    - Viability for larger scale deployment if individual cells don't require frequent maintenance

 ### Electricity generation of single-chamber microbial fuel cells at low temperatures

+- Main source of comparison with my model at present
+- 4-30 degrees C
+- States that initially operating MFCs at 30 degrees allows them to provide reasonable power generation at lower temperatures
+- Evidence for feasibility of project

 ## Modelling